hanabi/hanabi.github.io/README.md

 * For example, in a 3-player game where all of the 1's are played already:
   * Bob has no clued cards in his hand.
 His chop is his slot 5.
   * Alice clues Bob number 1, which only touches his slot 5 card.
-  * Bob blind plays his slot 4 card, and it is a playable red 2.
+  * Bob blind-plays his slot 4 card, and it is a playable red 2.
 * Sometimes, a *Trash Push* is the only way to get a card played that is sitting between two other annoying cards.

 ### The Trash Bluff